Lisa-Marie Breton: Concordia Stingers

+of the assistant coach with Les Canadiennes de Montréal (formerly Montreal Stars).
+For the 2010–11 Montreal CWHL season, Breton is the team captain.

+NWHL

+Breton played the 2002–03 season with the Avalanche du Québec (Quebec Avalanche) of the NWHL.

-In 2006, Breton was part of the Montreal Axion club that beat the Brampton Thunder by a 1-0 mark to claim the NWHL Championship Cup.
+In 2006, Breton was part of the Montreal Axion club that beat the Brampton Thunder by a 1-0 mark to claim the NWHL championship Cup.
 Breton scored the game-winning goal.
 The stick she used to score the game-winning goal was given to the Hockey Hall of Fame.